-"We aim to become a new educational and research center in western Japan specializing in dinosaur research, hoping to leverage the university's strengths to further promote research activities," said Mototaka Saneyoshi, associate professor of dinosaur research at Okayama University of Science.
+"We aim to become a new educational and research center in western Japan specializing in dinosaur research, hoping to leverage the university's strengths to further promote research," said Mototaka Saneyoshi, associate professor of dinosaur research at Okayama University of Science.

-Okayama University of Science has offered a course on dinosaurs and paleontology since 2014, taking over a fossil excavation project in the Gobi Desert (located in the southern region of Mongolia) conducted by a local biotechnology company.
+Okayama University of Science has offered a course on dinosaurs and paleontology since 2014, taking over a fossil excavation project in the Gobi Desert (located in the southern region of Mongolia) carried out by a local biotechnology company.

 Since then, the school's team of experts have discovered one of the world's largest dinosaur footprints and developed a new method for dating dinosaur fossils.